-Adult or Masters’ racing is for intermediate to advanced skiers aged 18 and over.
+Adult or Masters’ racing is for intermediate to advanced skiers aged 18 and over as of December 31st of the current season.
 Some racers in these circuits compete well into their eighties, with one Ontario Master still going strong at over 90 years of age!
 Each of the four Alpine Ontario divisions offers slightly different Masters’ training and race programs so please visit the website of your local ski club and/or division for specifics.

 To obtain a National and/or FIS card, for individual, provincial, national or international events, please refer below: